paulmooreparks/SetAssociativeCache/README.md

 This makes the cache class extensible, since the actual cache policy implementation is provided by the policy class.

     /* Create a cache that maps string keys to string values, with 2 sets of 4 elements, or "ways".
-    The policy class name is passed as the last type parameter.
-In this example, we use LruArrayCache, which removes the least-recently used item (LRU) when a new item is added to a full set.
+    In this example, we use the LruArrayCache implementation, which removes the least-recently used item (LRU) when a new item is added to a full set.
 Slots are tracked in an array rather than a linked list, in order to keep it CPU-cache friendly.

     If we decide later that a least-frequently used cache (LFU) cache is more appropriate, we can change LruArrayCache to LfuArrayCache.
 We could also add new policy classes with other implementations. */